-Before joining CSIRO, Dr Measham was a research officer and tutor at the School of Tropical Environmental Studies and Geography at James Cook University in Townsville, Queensland, Australia.
+Prior to joining CSIRO, Dr Measham was a research officer and tutor at the School of Tropical Environmental Studies and Geography at James Cook University in Townsville, Queensland, Australia.

 Dr Measham holds the following qualifications:

-Bachelor of Arts from the University of Sydney, Sydney, New South Wales, Australia, 1994
+- Bachelor of Arts from the University of Sydney, Sydney, New South Wales, Australia, 1994

 - Master of Science from James Cook University, Queensland, 1998

-Doctor of Philosophy from the Australian National University, Canberra, ACT, 2004.
+- Doctor of Philosophy from the Australian National University, Canberra, ACT, 2004.

 Dr Measham has the following awards and association memberships: